Adobeosu/ripple-auto-installer/README.md

 Adobe's The Realm osu! server installer based off of ripple's code!

 # Note
 This Installer just install most things for a ripple server!
-If you want to use custom modify, You need to edit it yourself. and please fork this project if you use it!
+If you want to use a custom modification, You need to edit it yourself. and please fork this project if you use it!
 (THIS IS NOT DESIGNED FOR WINDOWS!)

 # What the heck is it?
 It's my Ripple auto installer because I'm lazy to write very very looooooong command to setup it.
 So I decided to make my own installer!